 So the current boiler certificate has ended, and we have planned a repair job which will start a new ticket.
 The work will include new thermic siphon parts, and replacement of both lower sides up to the height of the brick arch.
 The centre part of the crown sheet will also be replaced, and possibly the top corner sections (where the sides join the crown sheet).
 The work will require the boiler to be taken out of the frames, and it is estimated that the work will take 9 months.
-It is unlikely to start immediately, due to other priorities, but as the first priority of the "Keep up the Pressure" fund-raising campaign, it is hoped to be able to expedite the work by contracting out the boiler repair.
+This could not start immediately, due to other priorities, but as the first priority of the "Keep up the Pressure" fund-raising campaign, it is hoped to be able to expedite the work by contracting out the boiler repair.